Enkelejd Alibeaj

-Enkelejd Alibeaj (born September 11, 1973) is a member of the Albanian parliament.
-He was the minister of justice in Albania from 2005–2009.
-He is a member of the Democratic Party of Albania.
+Enkelejd Alibeaj (born September 11, 1973) is a former member of the Albanian parliament.
+He was the minister of justice in Albania from 2005 to 2009.
+He was a member of the Democratic Party of Albania from 2005 to 2024.
+In October 2024, he founded the political party Djathtas 1912, where he currently serves as its leader.

-Career in politics
+Political career

-In the years 2005-2007, Alibeaj served as the Director of the Department of Internal Administrative Control and Anticorruption at the Council of Ministers.
+In the years 2005–2007, Alibeaj served as the Director of the Department of Internal Administrative Control and Anticorruption at the Council of Ministers.
 The appointment in this position is the direct competence of the Prime Minister and the department he led constitutes an important and efficient structure of the administrative investigation of the activity of the state administration, having concrete results and appreciated by the internal opinion and international organizations.
 During these years he has represented the Council of Ministers in court cases before the Constitutional Court.

 Alibeaj was engaged in academic activities as a lecturer in the subject "Constitutional Law" at several universities and has contributed to a number of activities and academic publications in the field of law.

 Alibeaj had participated in a number of seminars, conferences, activities and training courses abroad related to criminal procedural law (Italy, Poland), human rights (Strasbourg), judicial reform (Bulgaria) or in the field of anti-corruption.

-In the years 2000-2003, he served as the executive director of a non-profit organization in the field of law "Institute of Democratic Studies" with the object of his activity being studies in the field of law and preparation of legislation.
+In the years 2000–2003, he served as the executive director of a non-profit organization in the field of law "Institute of Democratic Studies" with the object of his activity being studies in the field of law and preparation of legislation.
 He has also been engaged by the OSCE - Presence in Albania as one of the best local experts in the field of election systems and legislation.

-From 2005-2009 Alibeaj served as minister of Justice in the Berisha I Government.
+From 2007 to 2009 Alibeaj served as minister of Justice in the Berisha I Government.